cvincent/image-proxy/README.md

  * Tests.
 This started out as a spike to check the feasibility of the idea, but we all know that so-called prototypes eventually make it into production. ;)
  * Configuration.
-Get rid of the hardcoded upstream address and cache sweep intervals.
+Get rid of the hardcoded cache sweep intervals.
  * Build in a cryptographic signature check with a shared secret to prevent abuse and potential DOS.
  * Proper HTTP cache headers.